 Advanced driver assistance systems are technological features that are designed to increase the safety of the driver and their passengers.
 These systems use a human-machine interface to improve the safety and reaction times of the driver through early warning and automated systems.

-Some ADAS features have become standard for automobiles, including automatic braking system (ABS) and adaptive cruise control (ACC).
+Some advanced driver assistance systems features have become standard for automobiles, including automatic braking systems (ABS) and adaptive cruise control (ACC).
 While others are available as add-ons, like automatic parking, blind-spot monitors, and collision avoidance monitors.

-In addition, there are some ADAS features that are exclusive to fully autonomous cars.
+In addition, there are some features that are exclusive to fully autonomous cars.

-Why Are Advanced Driver Assistance Systems (ADAS) Important?
+Why Are Advanced Driver Assistance Systems (ADAS) Important for ADAS Autonomous Driving?

 Advanced driver assistance systems are important because according to the National Highway Traffic Safety Administration, an estimated 94% of serious car accidents are due to human error.
-Fortunately, even the most basic ADAS — like ABS — can help improve the safety of everyone in the car.
+Fortunately, even the most basic advanced driver assistance systems — like ABS — can help improve the safety of everyone in the car.

 Which Standards are Important for Advanced Driver Assistance Systems (ADAS)?